 TGah Editor: Change the paragraph below as follows (#3418, 3457):

 The MAC frame format comprises a set of fields that occur in a fixed order in all frames.
 Figure 8-1 (MAC frame format) depicts the general MAC frame format.
-The first 2 bits of the first subfield (Protocol Version) of the Frame Control Field and the last field (FCS) in Figure 8-1 (MAC frame format) constitute the minimal frame format and are present in all protocol version 0 (PV0) MPDUs and protocol version 1 (PV1) MPDUs, including reserved types and subtypes.
-Within PV0 MPDUs, tThe first three fields (Frame Control, Duration/ID, and Address 1) and the last field (FCS) in Figure 8-1 (MAC frame format) constitute the minimal frame format and are present in all frames PV0 MPDUs, including reserved types and subtypes.
-The fields Address 2, Address 3, Sequence Control, Address 4, QoS Control, HT Control, and Frame Body are present only in certain frame types and subtypes.
+The first 2 bits of the first subfield (Protocol Version) of the Frame Control Field and the last field (FCS) in Figure 8-1 (MAC frame format) are present in all protocol version 0 (PV0) MPDUs and protocol version 1 (PV1) MPDUs, including reserved types and subtypes.
+Within PV0 MPDUs, tThe first three fields (Frame Control, Duration/ID, and Address 1) and the last field (FCS) in Figure 8-1 (MAC frame format) constitute the minimal frame format and are present in all these frames, including reserved types and subtypes.
+Within PV1 MPDUs, the minimal frame format is defined in 8.8 (MAC frame format for Short frames) The fields Address 2, Address 3, Sequence Control, Address 4, QoS Control, HT Control, and Frame Body are present only in certain frame types and subtypes.
 Each field is defined in (The Frame Body field is of variable size, constrained as defined in 8.2.4.7.1 (General)).
 The format of each of the individual subtypes of each frame type is defined in 8.3 (Format of individual frame types).
 The components of management frame bodies are defined in 8.4 (Management and Extension frame body components).
 The formats of Management frames of subtype Action are defined in 8.6 (Action frame format details).